knative/docs/docs/eventing/getting-started.md

 4. Exit SSH.

-If everything has been done correctly, you should have sent 3 CloudEvents.
+If everything has been done correctly, you should have sent 3 `CloudEvents`.
 You will verify that the events were received correctly in the next section.

 ## Verify Events Were Received

-After sending events, verify that the events were received by the appropriate subscribers.
+After sending events, verify that the events were received by the appropriate `Subscribers`.

 1. Look at the logs for the `foo` event consumer with the following command: